Lockdown 2.0: PM Modi to spell out plan, announcement at 10

 While the Prime Minister would announce the broader steps that would be taken during the second phase of the lockdown, the Home Ministry would issue a detailed note on the guidelines.

 Officials tell OneIndia that the focus would be on the economy largely.
-While social distancing other health related norms would be the focus as well, the larger plan would be to take steps on reviving the economy after the hit it took due to the coronavirus lockdown.
+While social distancing other health-related norms would be the focus as well, the larger plan would be to take steps on reviving the economy after the hit it took due to the coronavirus lockdown.

 Economic activity would be resumed in at least 160 districts where there have been no cases of COVID-19.
 However strict measures would be in place to ensure that no cases are reported in these areas due to the restoration of economic activity.
 These are being classified as green zones.